-Western Fuels-Colorado's New Horizon 1 & 2 Mine is the former Peabody Coal Company's Nucla and Nucla East Mine which operated under the same permit.
+Western Fuels-Colorado's New Horizon 1 & 2 Mine is the oldformer Peabody Coal Company's Nucla and Nucla East Mine which operated under the same permit.
 Peabody (New Horizon 1 & 2) and Intermountain Resource Inventories Inc. performed detailed soils and overburden studies at the New Horizon 1 & 2 mine areas (formerly called the Nucla and Nucla East mine areas respectively).
+Rather than duplicate large quantities of soils and overburden data, WFC refers the reader to the revamped Peabody reclamation only permit application: Tab 9.
+When a reference is made to a data sources in the Peabody documents, the word "Peabody" will immediately precede the reference.
 The soils inventory of the permit area is included in Section 2.04.9 - Soils Resources.

 This section outlines WFC's plan for removal, storage and redistribution of topsoil, subsoils and other material, to meet the requirement of Section 4.06.
 The plan addresses those reclamation activities that are conducted during and immediately after backfilling and grading (Section 2.05.4(2)(c)), but prior to revegetation (Section 2.05.4(2)(e)).
 The objectives of the plan are to reconstruct plant growth and aquifer mediums that are capable of supporting the postmining land uses.
+The plan objectives are achieved by insuring that a sufficient thickness of suitable spoil is replaced in the pit bottom and a minimum of four feet of suitable plant growth material, including topsoil, exists on the surface of graded lands prior to the commencement of revegetation activities.
 The plan presents an account of the plant growth material and aquifer medium requirements based upon current and projected disturbance acreage and plant growth material and aquifer medium availability based on topsoil depth mapping and overburden assessments.
 The plan also describes the procedural aspects of removal, storage, redistribution, and testing of topsoil materials.